lobehub/lobe-chat/README.md

 ## 👋🏻 Getting Started & Join Our Community

-Please be aware that LobeChat is currently under active development，feedback is welcome for any [issues][issues-link] encountered.
+Please be aware that LobeChat is currently under active development, and feedback is welcome for any [issues][issues-link] encountered.

 | [![][vercel-shield-badge]][vercel-link]   | No installation or registration necessary!
 Visit our website to experience it firsthand.                           |
 | :---------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |
 | [![][discord-shield-badge]][discord-link] | Join our Discord community!
 This is where you can connect with developers and other enthusiastic users of LobeHub. |

 > **Important**\
-> **Star Us**，You will receive all releases notifications from GitHub without any delay \~ ⭐️
+> **Star Us**, You will receive all release notifications from GitHub without any delay \~ ⭐️

 ![](https://gw.alipayobjects.com/zos/kitchen/0hcO8QiU9c/star.webp)